David-Else/developer-workstation-setup-script-debian/README.md

 4. Customize the software selection by modifying the `packages.yml` file according to your preferences.

-5. Run the installation playbooks:
+5. Run the main installation playbooks:

    ```sh
    ansible-playbook ./install-playbook.yml -K